BuroRaDer/DateRangePicker/README.txt

 Customizing
 -----------
-This date range picker adds some new settings and changes some defaults that allow you to influecn its behavior.
+This date range picker adds some new settings (and changes some defaults) that allow you to influence its behavior.
 See the documentation (in BuroRaDer.DateRangePicker.js) on the BuroRaDer.DateRangePicker object.

 Support